2005 Roger Federer tennis season: Clay court season

 Federer next transitioned to the clay courts of the Monte-Carlo Masters, entering the tournament for the first time since 2002.
 His 25-match winning streak was halted in the quarterfinals by 18 year old Frenchman Richard Gasquet who survived three match points and a final-set tiebreaker to defeat the world number one.

 Federer skipped the Rome Masters, instead taking three weeks off to treat tendonitis in his feet that had troubled him since the Australian Open.

 He won his third Hamburg Masters clay-court title in May by defeating Gasquet without the loss of a set throughout the tournament.

 After his victory in Germany Federer flew to Lisbon, Portugal to attend the Laureus Awards.
-Federer won the prestigious award for "World Sportsman of the Year" and was presented with the Cartier trophy by Cuba Gooding, Jr. and Martina Navratilova before a television audience estimated at 500 million.
+Federer won the prestigious award for "World Sportsman of the Year" and was presented with the Cartier trophy by Cuba Gooding Jr. and Martina Navratilova before a television audience estimated at 500 million.

 Federer, for the first time, entered the French Open with a chance to become only the sixth man to win the Career Grand Slam.
 He flew through the first five rounds without the loss of a set to reach his first semifinal in Paris.
 There he met Rafael Nadal who had dominated the clay courts in 2005 with titles in Costa do Sauípe, Acapulco, Monte-Carlo, Barcelona, and Rome.
 The match did not start until 6:20 pm local time.
 They split the first two sets with Nadal breaking in the last game of the third set to seize the two sets to one lead.
 Due to the late start time darkness began to fall in the fourth set and Federer requested for the match to be suspended until the next day.
 They played on in the near darkness, however, and Nadal broke in the eighth game of the set and served out the match.
 One positive Federer took from the match was that he now believed he had the game to someday win the clay Grand Slam.
-Additionally the crowds in Paris had taken a great liking to Federer's stylish and flamboyant style of play giving him enormous support and encouragement throughout the tournament; none more so than against Nadal, who the Parisian crowds had nicknamed him "l'Ogre" for what they deemed to be his ugly and unstylish grinding manner of play.
+Additionally the crowds in Paris had taken a great liking to Federer's stylish and flamboyant style of play giving him enormous support and encouragement throughout the tournament; none more so than against Nadal, who the Parisian crowds had nicknamed "l'Ogre" for what they deemed to be his ugly and unstylish grinding manner of play.